Monitoring MSU’s campus for the novel coronavirus

 Mitchell, an associate professor in the MSU Department of Biosystems and Agricultural Engineering (BAE), is a member of the MSU Coronavirus Task Force surveillance subcommittee.
 The subcommittee is a multidisciplinary group of MSU researchers in human and veterinary medicine, microbiology, packaging, engineering and public health; and representatives from the University Physician’s Office, University Communications and IT.

 There are two parts to on-campus coronavirus surveillance: wastewater testing and saliva testing.
-Mitchell and Joan Rose, the MSU Homer Nowlin Chair in Water Research, are co-leaders of the MSU Wastewater Surveillance Program, which monitors the presence of the novel coronavirus in wastewater from different dorms.
+Mitchell and Joan Rose, the MSU Homer Nowlin Chair in Water Research, are co-leaders of the MSU Wastewater Surveillance Program, which monitors the presence of the novel coronavirus in wastewater from different residence halls.

 “Usually, wastewater gives you some type of early warning on when there’s going to be a spike in cases,” Mitchell said.
 “At certain dorms, we'll see spikes in wastewater, and that's because people are shedding the virus before they become symptomatic.”